-Our chapter's roots can be traced back to informal meetings in 1963.
-Two years later, with a membership of about 30 people, we were granted American Public Works Association (APWA) chapter status.
+Our chapter's roots can be traced back to informal meetings in 1963. in 1965, with a membership of about 30 people, we were granted American Public Works Association (APWA) chapter status.
 Our Chapter has over 750 members and remains a dynamic organization with a remarkable heritage, one that continually presents a challenge for us to further the tradition of excellence already established.

 Much of our chapter history has been captured in Service in the Heartland, a history of APWA's Kansas City Metropolitan Chapter.
 Service in the Heartland

 Awards & Member Recognition

 We are very proud to have been awarded the prestigious President's Award For Chapter Excellence (PACE) every year since the award's inception in 1997.